Find Cheap Auto Insurance Quotes in Your Area

 If you are driving while insured, but you're unable to prove that you carry insurance when an officer requests documentation, you may be charged with driving without proof of insurance.
 This minor offense incurs a $25 fine from the DOR.
 On your court date, if you can prove that you were insured on the date of the incident, your fine may be waived.

-Since Georgia requires insurance companies to automatically update the state's electronic insurance database, the state's DOR and the DDS will know if you allow your auto insurance policy to lapse.
+Since Georgia requires insurance companies to automatically update the state's electronic insurance database, the state's DOR and the DDS will know if your auto insurance policy lapses.
 If you allow your policy to lapse for more than 10 days, you'll receive a notice of pending suspension from the DOR ordering you to pay a $25 lapse fee.
 If you fail to pay this fee within 30 days, your vehicle's registration will be suspended, and you'll have to pay an additional fine to reinstate it.

 - Your vehicle was sold, repossessed or stolen.